Z-P-J/MobileInteractiveClass/web/assets/global/plugins/amcharts/amstockcharts/plugins/export/README.md

 This plugin requires at least 3.13 version of JavaScript Charts, JavaScript Stock Chart or JavaScript Maps.

-The export will also need relatively recent browsers.
+The exportBean will also need relatively recent browsers.

 IE10 and up are supported.